epam/TimebaseWS/guide/authentication/web-auth.md

 ### Keycloak

-To enable SSO with [Keycloak](https://www.keycloak.org/) add the following blocks to your `application.yaml` configuration file.
+To enable SSO with [Keycloak](https://www.keycloak.org/), add the following configuration.

+> Refer to [Configuration](https://github.com/epam/TimebaseWS/blob/main/guide/configuration.md) to learn how to configure the application.

 ```yaml
 spring: